Armenia 'painfully' agrees to end war with Azerbaijan, PM Pashinian says

 "We need to analyze our years of independence to plan our future and not repeat the mistakes of the past," Pashinian added.

-Turkish and Russian peacekeeping forces will be stationed in Nagorno-Karabakh after the deal, Haber Global television reported later in the day.
+The recent capture of Shusha was a major victory for Azerbaijani forces, who had been making gains against Armenian separatist fighters since new fighting erupted over Nagorno-Karabakh a month ago.

-The Azerbaijani army inflicted "heavy blows" on Armenian military positions in the Khojavend region, Azerbaijan's Defense Ministry said on Monday, adding that the occupying Armenian forces launched incessant overnight attacks on its army positions and civilian settlements in continued violation of the cease-fire.
+The town has significant military value because of its strategic location of about 10 kilometers (6 miles) south of the region's capital near Khankendi (Stepanakert) and on the road linking the city with Armenian territory.

-A ministry statement late Sunday said the Armenian army suffered "heavy losses" and fled their position on the front line.
+The Armenian Army suffered "heavy losses" and fled its position on the front line.

 Relations between the two former Soviet republics over Nagorno-Karabakh have remained tense since 1991, but fresh clashes broke out in late September.
 Thereafter, Armenia has repeatedly attacked Azerbaijani civilians and forces, violating three humanitarian cease-fire agreements.

 Since fighting restarted on Sept.
-27, at least 93 Azerbaijani civilians have been killed in Armenian attacks that target residential areas, leaving 407 others injured.
+27, at least 93 Azerbaijani civilians have been killed and 407 others injured in Armenian attacks that target residential areas.

-Some 3,064 houses and 100 multiunit residential buildings have been destroyed, while 504 civilian facilities have been damaged.
+Some 3,064 houses and 100 multi-unit residential buildings have been destroyed, while 504 civilian facilities have been partially damaged.

-The defense ministry of the Armenian separatist forces said Monday that it had recorded another 44 casualties among its military, pushing its military death toll to 1,221 since fighting with Azerbaijan erupted in late September.
+The Armenian Defense Ministry said Monday it had recorded another 44 casualties among its military, pushing the death toll among its troops to 1,221 since fighting with Azerbaijan erupted in late September.

 Over the past six weeks, the Azerbaijani army has liberated five cities, three towns, nearly 240 villages and some strategic heights from Armenian occupation.